top of page

 Anchor 1

-The deadline for submission of funding proposals to the Franke Institute for the Spring meeting of the Institute’s Governing Board is Friday, April 19, at 11:59 pm.
-At this Spring meeting, proposals will be considered for funding for 2024 and 2025.
-The Institute’s Governing Board will meet at the end of the quarter to consider these proposals.
-Proposals should include all information that will enable Board members to evaluate fully the intention and reach of a potential event.
+Winter 2026: The deadline for submission of funding proposals to the Franke Institute for the Winter 2026 meeting of the Institute’s Governing Board is February 6, at 11:59 pm.
+At this Winter meeting, proposals will be considered for funding for the academic years 2026-27 and 2027-28.

-The maximum award for Franke event grants is $7,500.
+Please note that the maximum award for a Franke event grant is $7,500.
 In addition, no award can exceed one-half of an event's overall budget.
-Please note these levels represent a significant increase over past levels.

 “Festschrift” conferences for retiring colleagues present a special case.
 Such events may be excellent on their own terms while lacking the interdisciplinary quality that the Franke typically encourages.
 Accordingly, the Franke funds retirement conferences at a flat rate of up to $4,000 in support.
 Requests for higher levels of funding must justify the amount by incorporating a robust interdisciplinary component, e.g. by drawing on speakers and other participants from multiple departments at Chicago and/or other universities.

-If you're planning a virtual or hybrid event, or an in-person event that might become virtual/hybrid, we strongly suggest that your proposal's budget include technical support.
+If you are planning a virtual or hybrid event, or an in-person event that might become virtual or hybrid, we strongly suggest that your proposal's budget include technical support.
 Please confer with Audio-Visual Services (AVS) to determine the type of support (both staffing and equipment) that your event might need.
-If you plan to hold your event at the Franke Institute itself, please let AVS know that the Franke's conference room has new videoconferencing equipment installed.
 AVS can be reached at:

 773-834-4499